 Everyone loves ad blockers, so long as your livelihood does not depend on advertising.
 Pretty much everyone I know is running some sort of ad blockers in their browsers, such as uBlock Origin or AdBlock Plus; and the newer Firefox browser even comes with an in-built ad filtering engine!
-(Which is great btw) But browser… Continue reading AdGuard – blocking ads and trackers filtering in 2020.
+(Which is great btw) But browser… Continue reading AdGuard – blocking ads and trackers at the OS level

 Came across a free 12 months VPS offer.
 You get a full year’s worth of cloud instance with 1 vCPU, 1GB RAM, 40GB SSD as well as 3TB data transfer.
 That is 750 hours per month of free usage, which you can either leave it on 24/7, or spin up 750 instances for 1 hour.… Continue reading 1-year free cloud instance with 3TB transfer

 ViewQwest.
 China.
 Slow.
 You can make any sentence with these three words without negating them and the resulting statement will be true.

 Network routing to China left quite a bit to be desired, congestion happens with a large number of packet loss during evening peak hours, typically from 8pm onwards.
 If your purpose of using Lightsail is to serve web content to an audience within China or is pulling contents from China servers, you may want to look elsewhere.
 Access to the rest of the world is good, as you would expect from an AWS data center.

 Traceroute helps you quickly find out the network path and measure the transit delays of packets across the internet.
 The standard implementation displays only the IP or rDNS entries, which may not allow you to identify the geographic path at first glance.